37 Funniest Books of All Time

 A Confederacy of Dunces

 John Kennedy Toole won a posthumous Pulitzer Prize for his epic comic novel set in New Orleans that’s regarded as a masterpiece.
 Prepare for a madcap adventure with hilarious descriptions and a brilliant plot that follows the tragicomic hero, Ignatius J. Reilly, through a series of zany scenes and exploits.
+Take a look at these 18 movies that were books first.

 Tina Fey’s memoir bubbles over with wry and witty observations about her own life experience and the human condition itself.
 Fey describes events in her early years, how she finally got her writing gig on Saturday Night Live, and the ins and outs of being a woman in the entertainment biz.
 Fans of this book describe laughing out loud and erupting in giggles all the way through.